Buying Gold and Silver with Your 457 Plan

 One way to diversify your retirement savings—and potentially hedge your savings against inflation—is by buying precious metals in an IRA.
 Precious metals can offer several benefits, including:

 - They offer a safe-haven approach.
-Precious metals such as gold or silver can shield against fluctuations in stocks, bonds, and even cash.
+Precious metals such as gold or silver can shield against fluctuations in the economy.

 - They endure far better than fiat currencies.
 The value of the dollar can be quite volatile.
 When the strength of the dollar is reduced, gold often rises—which could protect your retirement savings during troubled economic times.